- Town Projects

 Wireless Water Meters

 It is the mission of the Department of Public Works (DPW) to provide the most economical and reliable service available to residents and as such, the DPW is in the process of upgrading the Town's water meter infrastructure with Advanced Metering Interface (AMI) equipment.
 This new system will allow the DPW to remotely read water meters rather than its current practice of manually reading each water meter in town.
 The new equipment will also allow town water customers to monitor household water consumption through a web or mobile interface.
-This system upgrade was approved by 2017 Annual Town Meeting.
+This system upgrade was approved by 2017 Annual Town Meeting but was unfortunately delayed due to unforeseen circumstances.
+It is now set to be online by 2022.

 By collecting water usage data on an almost immediate basis, the DPW will be able to identify leaks and faulty meters much sooner, and will also be able to better identify unaccounted for water.
 Also, because the need for manual readings will be eliminated, DPW personnel can be placed on other projects.